Steve Phillips (writer)

+Steve Phillips is an American social critic, attorney and political activist.
+He is the founder of Democracy in Color, a multimedia platform on race and politics, and the host of Democracy in Color with Steve Phillips, a color-conscious political podcast.

-Steve Phillips is a New York Times bestselling author.
-He is the host of "Democracy in Color with Steve Phillips," a color-conscious political podcast, and founder of Democracy in Color, a multimedia platform on race and politics.
-Phillips is also a regular columnist for The Nation and The Guardian, and has published opinion pieces in The New York Times.
-He has appeared on multiple national radio and television networks including CNN, MSNBC, NBC, and C-SPAN.
+Phillips is a New York Times bestselling author of three books on race and politics in the United States.
+He is also a regular columnist for The Nation and The Guardian, and has published opinion pieces in The New York Times.
+He has appeared on multiple national radio and television networks, including CNN, MSNBC, NBC, and C-SPAN.
 Phillips currently splits his time between San Francisco and Washington, D.C.

 Early life and education

 Phillips was born and raised in Cleveland Heights, Ohio.
 He is a graduate of Stanford University and University of California College of the Law, San Francisco.

 Career

-Public office
+San Francisco Board of Education

-In 1992 he became the youngest person ever elected to public office in San Francisco when he won a seat on the San Francisco Board of Education.
+In 1992, at the age of 28, he became the youngest person ever elected to public office in San Francisco when he won a seat on the San Francisco Board of Education.
 He went on to serve as president of the Board of Education.